Find food that fits your pet’s needs

 Don't underestimate the power of an assistant!
 Enlisting a trusted friend or family member to help out can be a good idea, especially since managing four paws with two hands can be a challenge.
 For obvious reasons, a fellow cat lover who understands how to properly handle a cat is best.

-Brushing your cat on a regular basis can help maintain their coat but it can also be helpful before bath time to remove excess dirt and to remove tangles and matts.
-Never try to cut matted hair out with scissors because you risk cutting your furry friend.
+Brushing your cat on a regular basis can help maintain their coat, but it can also be helpful before bath time to remove excess dirt, tangles and matts.
+Never try to cut matted hair out with scissors because you risk cutting your feline friend.

 3. Have Towels on Hand

 You'll find a wide range of cat shampoos at your local retailer or online.
-Read ingredient labels carefully, and, as VetStreet advises, do not buy shampoo meant for dogs or humans as it may irritate your kitty's coat and skin.
-Some cat shampoos don't require water but ask your veterinarian first to be sure this type of cleanser is appropriate for your cat, and that they don't have any allergies to any of the included ingredients.
+Read ingredient labels carefully, and do not buy shampoo meant for dogs as it may irritate your cat’s coat and skin.
+Some cat shampoos don't require water, but ask your veterinarian first to be sure this type of cleanser is appropriate for your cat, and that they don't have any allergies to any of the included ingredients.
+In general, avoid human shampoos unless they are formulated and safe for a baby.

 Let the Bathing Begin

-After the bath, wrap up your cat in a fluffy towel and dry them off, especially their paws (you don't want wet cat prints all over the house).
-Both of you deserve a reward after a cat bath, so have the kibble or treats ready to reward them for cooperating.
+After the bath, wrap up your cat in a fluffy towel and gently dry them off.
 Give your cat space as they may not want to cuddle up in your lap right away.
 Let them come to you when they’re ready.

 Image source: Flickr